fourjs-reuben/tool_kitchensink/README.md

 TODO

-Add screenshots to this README so its purpose is clear Tidyup text of action buttons
+* Add screenshots to this README so its purpose is clear
+* Tidyup text of action buttons
-Implement a screen to display entered values
+* Implement a screen to display entered values
-Add a HEIGHT attribute for use with TEXTEDITS, IMAGE etc Add a means to align widgets in grid
+* Add a HEIGHT attribute for use with TEXTEDITS, IMAGE etc
+* Add a means to align widgets in grid
-Add a proper screen to display generated .per
+* Add a proper screen to display generated .per
-Lots of testing for various widgets, datatypes
+* Lots of testing for various widgets, datatypes
-Create more default .json files
+* Create more default .json files, one fior each widget type
-Provide a style editor as well
+* Provide a style editor as well
-Consider moving .json files to client and/or provide a window to list available entries Implement a DISPLAY ARRAY
+* Consider moving .json files to client and/or provide a window to list available entries
+* Implement a DISPLAY ARRAY